kubevirt/kubevirt.github.io/_posts/2017-07-18-technology-comparison.md

 title: "Comparing KubeVirt to other technologies"
 pub-date: July, 18
 pub-year: 2017
-tags: [kubevirt, clearcontainers, virtlet, cri, openstack, ovirt]
+tags: [KubeVirt, ClearContainers, virtlet, CRI, OpenStack, ovirt]
 ---

 ## Is KubeVirt a replacement for \$MYVMMGMTSYSTEM?